Please confirm topic selection

 • Summary

-• Cauda Equina Syndrome is caused by severe compression of the nerve roots in the thecal sac of the lumbar spine, most commonly due to an acute lumbar disc herniation.
+• Cauda equina syndrome (CES) is caused by severe compression of nerve roots in the thecal sac of the lumbar spine, most commonly due to an acute lumbar disc herniation

 • Early diagnosis is critical and is made clinically by characteristic symptoms of saddle-like paresthesias combined with acute back and leg pain.
-Urgent MRI is performed to confirm the cause.
+The cause is confirmed by urgent MRI

-• Treatment is prompt surgical decompression that should preferably be performed within 24 hours, absolutely within 48 hours.
+• Treatment is prompt surgical decompression that should be performed within 24 hours, and absolutely within 48 hours

 • ETIOLOGY